Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

-# Removing the Numbers on the Primary Definition
+# Removing the numbers on the primary definition

 Currently, I am not aware of an easy way to only remove the numbers if there is only one item (and having them remain for multple definitions) with only CSS.